For Prospective Students

 Students interested in majoring in psychology should enroll in PSYC 100 (Introduction to Psychology), which is taught every semester and serves as a pre-requisite to all other psychology courses.
 After completing PSYC 100, students may enroll in PSYC 161 (Research Methods and Statistics I) or any of the 200-level breadth courses (such as Social Psychology or Personality Psychology.)

 Any student interested in majoring in psychology is welcome to meet with a faculty member in the department to discuss the major and to obtain advice regarding courses you can/should take.
 Current students are invited to attend departmental sessions held on Advising Practicum day.
 Prospective students visiting campus can schedule a meeting with a faculty member by contacting the admissions office.

-To officially declare your major, make an appointment to meet with Suzanne Cox, the department chair.
-She will review the requirements for the major, sign your major declaration card (available from the Registrar’s office), and assign you to a faculty advisor in the department.
+To officially declare your major, make an appointment to meet with Larry White, the department chair.
+He will review the requirements for the major, sign your major declaration card (available from the Registrar’s office), and assign you to a faculty advisor in the department.

 Q: What if I have taken a Psychology course in High School?